Coaching, Sport, Recreation and Fitness Administration Master’s Degree (M.Ed.)

 - Provide developmental experiences in program design, program implementation, program promotion and organizational communication

-- Develop professional oral and written communications skills
+- Develop professional oral and written communication skills

 - Encourage graduate students to become actively involved in their communities and professional fields